Frostbite and Hypothermia Symptoms and Stages

 Cold is a dangerous element, so don't let hypothermia catch you!

-What are the risk factors for frostbite and hyperthermia?
+What are the risk factors for frostbite and hypothermia?

-Alcohol consumption is an important risk factor for getting frostbite and hyperthermia.
-Aside from impairing judgment, it causes blood vessels in the skin to dilate, sending blood to the body's surface where it is exposed to the cold weather and causing just the opposite effect of what the body wants to do to, which is preserve heat.
+Alcohol consumption is an important risk factor for getting frostbite and hypothermia.
+Aside from impairing judgment, it may cause blood vessels in the skin to dilate, sending blood to the body's surface where it is exposed to the cold weather causing just the opposite effect of what the body wants to do to, which is preserve heat.
 Alcohol also makes shivering less effective, decreasing heat production.

 What is hypothermia?